Rak-r/OpenPodCar_V2/README.md

-1. If using Gazebo Fortress, clone this repo fololowing below commands.
+1. If using Gazebo Fortress, clone this repo following below commands.